eisea/IT-scripts/README.md

 # IT-scripts
-A collection of helpful scripts cr
+A collection of helpful scripts created for use by MIT IT